-Equity Grant Practices.
-The exercise price of each stock option awarded to our executive officers under our 2010 Stock Incentive Plan is the closing price of our common stock on the date of grant, which for our annual stock option grants is the date of the regularly scheduled Compensation Committee meeting shortly after the end of each year at which equity awards for senior executives are determined.
+The exercise price of each stock option awarded under our 2010 Stock Incentive Plan is the closing price of our common stock on the date of grant, which for our annual stock option grants are the dates of the regularly scheduled Compensation Committee meetings in the middle of the year at which equity awards for senior executives are determined and at the beginning of the year at which salary adjustments and cash bonuses under our incentive compensation plan are determined.
 These meetings are scheduled in advance, and we do not coordinate the timing of equity award grants with the release of financial results or other material announcements by our company.
 Under our 2010 Stock Incentive Plan, we may not reprice or replace options at lower exercise prices without stockholder approval.